semgrep/semgrep-docs/docs/semgrep-sc/sc-getting-started.md

 This document walks you through the process of setting up open source dependency scanning with Semgrep Supply Chain.

+To learn more about how Semgrep Supply Chain performs reachability analysis, see [Overview of Semgrep Supply Chain](/semgrep-sc/semgrep-supply-chain-overview).

 :::note
 Semgrep Supply Chain **supports monorepositories (monorepos)** by treating each subdirectory as its own repository.
 Findings are grouped under these repositories based on the [lockfile](/semgrep-sc/sc-glossary/#lockfile) or manifest file present in the subdirectory.
 :::